Avikam03/cs246/README.md

 By following NVI, we can make it so that we can change underlying implementation without changing the interface at all.

-incomplete... (pls read a few more examples on this)

 ### Visitor Design Pattern